 For more information, please contact Mr. Andre Asselin at email@example.com.

 The project team engaged consultants to prepare a report that informed the team in developing their final report and recommendations.
 It should be understood that this report was developed for the sole purpose of informing the AIS project team.
 This report is for information only and contains no recommendations.
 The AWC does not make any statement or judgment around the quality of this report.
 Posting this report on this website is consistent with the AWC's process guidelines.

-Recently a new threat, whirling diease, has been detected in Johnson Lake in Banff National Park.
+Recently, a new threat, whirling disease, has been detected in Johnson Lake in Banff National Park.
 This represents a new challenge for Albertans.
 The report's recommendations to improve communication, coordination, public awareness and monitoring to prevent and manage AIS will help support the provincial government efforts to contain whirling disease.
 More information about the recent detection of whirling disease is available here.